-Pulmonary function tests, to check your lung function
+Pulmonary function tests.
+These are done to check your lung function.

-Basic blood tests, to check for infection, anemia, and kidney function
+Basic blood tests.
+These are done to check for infection, anemia, and kidney function.

 Ask your surgeon how to prepare for your surgery.
-He or she may have more instructions
+They may have more instructions

 What happens during a belt lipectomy?